New Tax Regime: Tax Slab

 The implementation of improved limits in tax slabs is said to provide significant relief to taxpayers under the new regime.
 For instance, an individual with an annual income of ₹9 lakh will only be required to pay ₹45,000, which amounts to a mere 5% of their income.
 This represents a 25% reduction from the current tax liability of ₹60,000.
 Similarly, an individual earning ₹15 lakh will be required to pay only ₹1.5 lakh, which is equivalent to 10% of their income.
 This represents a 20% reduction from the existing liability of ₹1,87,500.

 Standard Deduction

 This proposal offers significant relief to the salaried class and pensioners, including family pensioners, through the extension of the standard deduction benefit to the new tax regime.
 Individual can forego ₹75,000 in total taxable income while ₹25,000 can be claimed in family pension.

 Surcharge

 It was proposed to cut highest surcharge rate to 25% from existing 37.5% under New Tax Regime for income exceeding ₹2 crore.
 This proposal would lead to a decrease in the maximum tax rate from the current 42.74% to 39%, which is one of the highest in the world.
-It is important to note that no modifications to the surcharge have been suggested for individuals who choose to remain under the old regime within this income bracket.
+No modifications to the surcharge have been suggested for individuals who choose to remain under the old regime within this income bracket.